Krishna: Iconography

 Krishna is represented in the Indian traditions in many ways, but with some common features.
 His iconography typically depicts him with black, dark, or blue skin, like Vishnu.
-However, ancient and medieval reliefs and stone-based arts depict him in the natural color of the material out of which he is formed, both in India and in southeast Asia.
-In some texts, his skin is poetically described as the color of Jambul (Jamun, a purple-colored fruit).
+But ancient and medieval reliefs and stone-based arts depict him in the natural color of the material out of which he is formed, both in India and in southeast Asia.
+In some texts, his skin is poetically described as the color of Jambul (Jamun, a black-colored fruit).

 Krishna is often depicted wearing a peacock-feather wreath or crown, and playing the bansuri (Indian flute).
 In this form, he is usually shown standing with one leg bent in front of the other in the Tribhanga posture.
 He is sometimes accompanied by cows or a calf, which symbolise the divine herdsman Govinda.
 Alternatively, he is shown as a romantic young boy with the gopis (milkmaids), often making music or playing pranks.

 In other icons, he is a part of battlefield scenes of the epic Mahabharata.
-He is shown as a charioteer, notably when he is addressing the Pandava prince Arjuna character, symbolically reflecting the events that led to the Bhagavad Gita – a scripture of Hinduism.
+He is shown as a charioteer, notably when he is addressing the Pandava prince Arjuna, symbolically reflecting the events that led to the Bhagavad Gita – a scripture of Hinduism.
 In these popular depictions, Krishna appears in the front as the charioteer, either as a counsel listening to Arjuna or as the driver of the chariot while Arjuna aims his arrows in the battlefield of Kurukshetra.

 Alternate icons of Krishna show him as a baby (Bala Krishna, the child Krishna), a toddler crawling on his hands and knees, a dancing child, or an innocent-looking child playfully stealing or consuming butter (Makkan Chor), holding Laddu in his hand (Laddu Gopal) or as a cosmic infant sucking his toe while floating on a banyan leaf during the Pralaya (the cosmic dissolution) observed by sage Markandeya.
 Regional variations in the iconography of Krishna are seen in his different forms, such as Jaganatha in Odisha, Vithoba in Maharashtra, Shrinathji in Rajasthan and Guruvayoorappan in Kerala.

 Guidelines for the preparation of Krishna icons in design and architecture are described in medieval-era Sanskrit texts on Hindu temple arts such as Vaikhanasa agama, Vishnu dharmottara, Brihat samhita, and Agni Purana.
 Similarly, early medieval-era Tamil texts also contain guidelines for sculpting Krishna and Rukmini.
 Several statues made according to these guidelines are in the collections of the Government Museum, Chennai.

 Krishna iconography forms an important element in the figural sculpture on 17th–19th century terracotta temples of Bengal.
 In many temples, the stories of Krishna are depicted on a long series of narrow panels along the base of the facade.
 In other temples, the important Krishnalila episodes are depicted on large brick panels above the entrance arches or on the walls surrounding the entrance.